30 Surprising Things You Should Never Put in the Garbage

 Though you technically can schlep your fridge or dryer downstairs for curbside pickup, who wants to lug such a large appliance to the street on the one day a month bulk items are collected when there's a much easier way to dispose of it?
 When you're at the store buying the replacement model for your old appliance, ask a salesperson whether they offer removal services.
 Most companies will take unwanted items off your hands—sometimes even for free!

-While you can also leave your mattress on the curb for pickup, you'll want to make sure that you cover it with a plastic bag before doing so… unless you want to deal with pests and penalties.
+While you can also leave your mattress on the curb for pickup, you'll want to make sure that you cover it with a plastic bag before doing so—unless you want to deal with pests and penalties.
 The city of New York, for example, warns that mattresses left outside sans plastic attract bed bugs and can incur a $100 fine.

-Once your mattress is all covered and ready to move on to greener pastures, you can call up the garbage collectors in your city (so long as they offer bulk waste collection) and they will dispose of it accordingly.
+Once your mattress is all covered and ready to move on to greener pastures, you can call up the garbage collectors in your city (so long as they offer bulk waste collection), and they will dispose of it accordingly.

 Though you can throw away your old bicycle, you shouldn't.
 As Lifehacker notes, there are plenty of recycling programs that can put the parts from your old two-wheeler to good use.
 And even if your bike is broken, there are charities nationwide that would be more than happy to take your old bike off your hands.
 In New York, Recycle-a-Bicycle refurbishes old bikes and donates them to youth in the community.
 And in San Francisco, Pedal Revolution uses old bicycles to teach local youth how build and repair bikes.
 Check out iBike for a comprehensive list of charities that accept bicycles nationwide.

 Sure, you can throw away those old shovels and rakes—but if you did, it'd basically be like throwing away money!
-Firstly, thrift stores like Goodwill and the Salvation Army are usually more than happy to take these tools off your hands and put them on their shelves, so long as they're still in somewhat decent condition.
+Firstly, thrift stores like Goodwill and the Salvation Army are usually more than happy to take these tools off your hands and put them on their shelves, provided they're still in somewhat decent condition.
 And secondly, Earth911 notes that "scrap metal is one of the most valuable products you can recycle."

 Old Pots and Pans